buyyakhoo/tech-blog-site/README.md

 # tech-blog-site
 Hi, it's me.
-This is my site about tech and repository.
+This is my site about technology.

 please go to this link: buyyakhoo.github.io/tech-blog-site